Anna-Myzukina/enumerable-methods/README.md

           end
         end

+### Quick Tips:

+* Remember yield and the #call method.

+### Before writing your method, you need to decide on three things:

+1. What will the method be called?
+1. What method will have input parameters?
+1. What will the method return?

 ### Create next methods:
 1. Create #my_each, a method that is identical to [#each](https://ruby-doc.org/core-2.6.4/Array.html#method-i-each) but (obviously) does not use #each.
 You’ll need to remember the yield statement.
 Make sure it returns the same thing as #each as well.
     * Note: [#each](https://ruby-doc.org/core-2.4.1/Hash.html#method-i-each) is an iterator method that comes pre-packaged with the Array and Hash and Range classes and it basically just goes through each item in the object you called it on